 First, the movant must demonstrate that the evidence is truly "newly discovered."
 In Fitel/Lucent Technologies, Inc., 326 NLRB 46 n.
-1 (1998), the Board held that newly discovered evidence is "evidence which was in existence" at the time of the trial, and the movant was "excusably ignorant" of it, i.e. the movant "acted with reasonable diligence to uncover and introduce the evidence."
-Thus, evidence that did not exist at the time of the trial because it relates to events that occurred after the close of the trial is not "newly discovered."
+1 (1998), the Board held that newly discovered evidence is "evidence which was in existence" at the time of the hearing, and the movant was "excusably ignorant" of it, i.e. the movant "acted with reasonable diligence to uncover and introduce the evidence."
+Thus, evidence that did not exist at the time of the hearing because it relates to events that occurred after the hearing closed is not "newly discovered."
 Allis-Chalmers Corp., 286 NLRB 291 n.
 1 (1987).
 See also Planned Building Services, Inc., 347 NLRB 670 n.
-4 (2006) (Board affirmed judge's refusal to accept documents submitted by respondent after close of the hearing on the grounds that the evidence was not newly discovered).
+4 (2006) (Board affirmed judge's refusal to accept documents submitted by the respondent after the hearing closed as the evidence was not newly discovered).